oauthstuff/app2app-evolution/README.md

 ### IDP Web to RP

-The redirect_uri should depend on whether the user starts a flow on the web or the Android app.
+The redirect_uri should depend on whether the user starts a flow on the web or in the Android app.
 This diagram shows the case where the user started in the RP app but was redirected to the web because the IDP app was not installed.
-In this case, the redirect_uri should point to an endpoint of the RP that takes the parameters from the Authorization Response and redirects the browser to a URL that uses the intent:// scheme.
+In this case, the redirect_uri should point to an endpoint of the RP's website that takes the parameters from the Authorization Response and redirects the browser to a URL that uses the intent:// scheme.
 In this intent:// scheme the RP can set the package name of the RP app.
-Since we started the flow inside the RP app the user will be redirected to the legit app.
+If the flow is started from the genuine RP app, the user will be returrned to the same app.
+(The user or an attacker could have installed a different app with same package name as the genuine app, it is up to the RP to defend itself against rogue apps accessing it's service.)

-JJH: I think the 'since' makes the assumption in-app browser tabs are supported by the user's browser?
-If not I don't understand it.
-Or is the assumption that the flow started in the genuine RP app?
-I'm not sure we can guarantee that.
-We can guarantee the user doesn't end up back in a browser/malicious app with a different package id, but it's upto the RP to verify if the RP app in use is genuine.

 <img src="https://www.plantuml.com/plantuml/proxy?fmt=svg&src=https://raw.githubusercontent.com/oauthstuff/app2app-evolution/master/plantuml/idp_web_to_rp.plantuml" style="background-color: white">